-PART A - Details of Organiser
+PART A - Details of Organiser •

-Name of Organiser:
+Name of Organiser: ,

-Programme Area
+Programme Area •

 Course:

 Contact Details: Email: Tel.
 No.:

 PART B - Details of Event

 Name of Guest Speaker:

 Title of Event:

-Please give a summary of the content t of the speech (i include any resources).
+Please give a summary of the content of the speech (include any resources).

-Please give further details about the s speaker:
+Please give further details about t he speak er:

-Email: - F
+Email:

 Website:

 Organisations linked to:

-Please declare any political/religio us affiliations, any
+Please declare any political/religious affiliations, any

-controversy or criminal convictions that may impac ct on
+controversy or criminal convictions that may impact on

 this visit:

 Date of event: Campus:

-Expected number of attendees Is it poss might atte ible that anyone un end? der 18 Yes 🗌 No
+Expected number of attendees Is it possib ole that anyone un der 18

+Yes □ No □

-What mitigations are in place to s under 18 during and after the event? afeguard those
+What mitigations are in place to

+under 18 during and after the event ?

+Signed: 5

-Signed: Date Designation: Date:
+Designation: Date:

-PART C: to be completed by identified member of College staff
+PART C: to be completed by identi fied member of C ollege staff

-Please describe checks completed and findings (include URLs): Decision: No concerns - event go ahead (return form to organiser) Concern 15 (form to DSP) Please explain concerns
+Please describe checks complete s):

+Decision: No concerns - ev ent go ahead ☐ (return f orm to organi ser)

+Concerns 0 ☐ (form to DSP)

+Please explain concerns , ,
-5.0 Guest Speaker Risk Assessment Matrix

-This form is to be used if an application for a guest speaker has been referred for further examination.
+5.0 Guest Speaker Risk A This form is to be used if an applic PART A - Details n referred for further examination.

-PART A - Details

-Name of Guest Speaker: Title of Event: Date of Event:
+Name of Guest Speaker: Гт itle of Date of

+Traine of Guest Speaker. vent: Event:

-Name of Organiser: Programme Area Course:
+Name of Organiser: D rogramme Course:

+ivalle of Organisci. rea Course.

-Reasons event has been referred: · · · ·
+Reasons event has been

+referred:

 PART B - Risk Assessment

-Risk Outcome Explanation Mitigations
+Risk Outcome Explanation Mitigat Neede

-Needed

-Human Rights
+Human Rights Neede J

-Is the speaker's presence likely to impact on the rights and Yes
+Is the speaker's presence likely to impa act on the rights and Yes $\square$

 freedoms of others?
-No
+O No $\square$

-Equality and Diversity
+Equality and Diversity 110 🗀

-Is the speaker's presence likely to breach our Yes
+Is the speaker's presence likely to breach our Yes $\square$

-responsibilities to eliminate discrimination and promote No
+responsibilities to eliminate discrimin

 understanding and good relations?
+1

-Is the speaker's presence likely to lead to an intimidating Yes
+Is the speaker's presence likely to lead or offensive environment? d to an intimidating Yes $\square$

-or offensive environment?
-No
+of offensive environment?
+No □

-Public Order/Health and Safety Vec 🗌
+Public Order/Health and Safety Yes 🗆

 Is the speaker's presence likely to lead to public disorder?
-Yes No

-Could it put anyone at risk on or around College premises?
+Could it put anyone at risk on or aroun No 🗆

 Child Protection/POVA Yes

-Is the speaker's presence likely to put a young person or No
+Is the speaker's presence likely to put a young person or

 vulnerable adult at risk?
+No

+•

 PART C - Decision

 Decision: Low/No Risk

-Yes No
+Yes □ No □

 Medium/high risk with mitigation

-Yes No
+Yes □ No □

-High risk/no mitigation Event to go ahead
+High risk/no mitigation Ever t to go ahead i

-Yes No
+Yes $\square$ No $\square$

 Form completed by: Date:

 Designation: